jonathanchh1/MyAppPortfolio/README.md

 # MyAppPortfolio
-this is my first simple app that i developed when i started my udacity journey.
+This is my first simple app that i developed when i started my udacity journey.
 The main idea of the app was the outline the apps that would have to be built to earn a udacity advanced android certification.

-I learned alot when developing the seemily simple project because, i had never developed anything before it.
+I learned alot when developing this seemily simple project because, i had never developed anything before it.